Lancelet: Anatomy

-Kowalevsky also released the first complete description of amphioxus embryos, while Schultze and Leuckart were the first to describe the larvae.
-Other important contributions to amphioxus embryonic anatomy were given by Hatschek, Conklin and later by Tung (experimental embryology).

-Anatomy
+The larvae are extremely asymmetrical, with the mouth and anus on the left side, and the gill slits on the right side.
+Organs associated with the pharynx are positioned either exclusively on the left or on the right side of the body.
+In addition, segmented muscle blocks and parts of the nervous system are asymmetrical.
+After metamorphosis the anatomy becomes more symmetrical, but some asymmetrical traits are still present also as adults, such as the nervous system and the location of the gonads which are found on the right side in Asymmetron and Epigonichthys (in Branchiostoma gonads develop on both sides of body).

 Depending on the exact species involved, the maximum length of lancelets is typically 2.5 to 8 cm.
 Branchiostoma belcheri and B. lanceolatum are among the largest.
 Except for the size, the species are very similar in general appearance, differing mainly in the number of myotomes and the pigmentation of their larvae.
 They have a translucent, somewhat fish-like body, but without any paired fins or other limbs.
 A relatively poorly developed tail fin is present, so they are not especially good swimmers.
-While they do possess some cartilage material stiffening the gill slits, mouth, and tail, they have no true skeleton.
+While they do possess some cartilage material stiffening the gill slits, mouth, and tail, they have no true complex skeleton.

 Nervous system and notochord

 In common with vertebrates, lancelets have a hollow nerve cord running along the back, pharyngeal slits and a tail that runs past the anus.
 Also like vertebrates, the muscles are arranged in blocks called myomeres.